txt/se16/lectures/50effort.md

 	    Delphi-based methods

+## Tactics

-## Planning Poker (from Wikipedia)
+### Planning Poker (from Wikipedia)

 ![poker](https://upload.wikimedia.org/wikipedia/commons/e/eb/CrispPlanningPokerDeck.jpg)

 + Planning poker, also called Scrum poker, is a consensus-based, gamified technique for estimating,
++ Does not estimate, but it ranks
       + members of the group make estimates by playing numbered cards face-down to the table, instead of speaking them aloud.
 	  + cards were numbered by larger and larger numbers e.g. 0, ½, 1, 2, 3, 5, 8, 13, 20, 40, 100, and optionally a
 	  + The cards are revealed, and the estimates are then discussed.
 	  +  By hiding the figures in this way, the group can avoid the cognitive bias of anchoring, where the first number spoken aloud sets a precedent for subsequent estimates.

 Poorly studied.
 Only a handful of studies.
 Rare exception: